shawnsilva/steamwebapi/README.md

 function: `steamuserinfo.resolve_vanity_url("profileURL", format="xml")`.

 Alternatively, there is a helper function available to build a "user profile".
+At the moment, to use the profile module the STEAM_API_KEY environment variable must be set.

 ```python
 from steamwebapi import profiles